 Emphasizes math basics while covering a complete spectrum of mathematical topics.
 Saxon materials are the primary resource used.

 The science curriculum covers physical, earth, and life science topics.
 Both content and hands-on experiences are utilized.
-Assorted resources are used to acheive goals.
+Assorted resources are used to achieve goals.

 Social Studies -